Sharon has been an online writer for over eight years. Her articles focus on everything from cooking recipes to money-making strategies.

-STEP 3: Gift Basket Themes and Content Ideas
+Step Three: Themes and Content Ideas

 The key is to choose basket themes and content that will attract those that are likely to purchase raffle tickets.
 You want to make sure you have enough baskets to entice many different tastes.

-I've created 24 different theme title ideas for your baskets including ideas for what each themed basket might contain.
+I've created 24 different theme title ideas for your baskets, including ideas for what each themed basket might contain.
 Have fun with this and include your own unique ideas too.

-STEP 4: Gather Baskets and Contents
+Step Four: Gather Baskets and Contents

-Now it’s time to begin shopping and/or soliciting.
+Now, it’s time to begin shopping and or soliciting.
 Collect all the baskets (containers) that are needed and their contents.
 Each basket should have at least one “big ticket” item that is the focal or selling point of its theme.

 Schedule a time when all members of the fundraising team are available to put the baskets together.
 Arrange the baskets as attractively as possible.
 Use tissue paper to line the bottom of the basket/container to add color.
-Use cellophane to seal the baskets and then decorate with ribbon or a bow if desired (see video below).
+Use cellophane to seal the baskets and then decorate them with ribbon or a bow if desired (see video below).

-STEP 6: Number and Describe Each Gift Basket
+Step Six: Number and Describe Each Gift Basket

 Type or write out a list including the basket theme and all of its contents.
 On this list, be sure to acknowledge the business names who donated items.
 Add an "estimated value" if you wish.

-Number each corresponding basket, content list and raffle ticket container.
+Number each corresponding basket, content list, and raffle ticket container.

 Below is a Sample Basket Description Sheet.

-- Let people know upfront if the winner needs to be present at the drawing.
+- Let people know up front if the winner needs to be present at the drawing.
 Obviously, chances are you will sell many more tickets if the winner does NOT need to be present.

 - Consider offering a discount to those that purchase multiple tickets.
 For example: 1 ticket for $1, 6 tickets for $5, 13 tickets (baker’s dozen) for $10.

-STEP 8: Announce Gift Basket Raffle Winners
+Step Eight: Announce Gift Basket Raffle Winners

 Set an exact date and time when the winners will be announced.
 If this will take place at a large event, use a microphone and advertise that the raffle is coming to an end.
 “Hurry, come get your tickets now.
-There is only _____ minutes (or _____ hours) left until the winner is announced.”
+There are only _____ minutes (or _____ hours) left until the winner is announced.”

 Draw and announce the winners.